nickdavila/LAE-ML-Classification/README.md

 A python program that uses Machine Learning to classify Lyman Alpha emitting galaxies (LAE).

+The main goal of the algorithm is that we want it to distinguish LAE vs O2 emitting galaxies.

 This is a project made by Nick Davila (with a lot of help/guidance from Oscar A. Chavez from UT Astronomy)

 ## Ideation